 Nothing like experiencing astroturfing first hand, if you're a feminist like me, fighting for women rights via social media, this is a daily experience.

 I was thinking if I wanted to create a marketing campaign with long life dependency on pharmaceuticals and surgical transition as the result, this is what I will do.

 1. Find the groups who are strongly against it and demonise them.

-- Women, especially lesbians who are doubly marginalised, as women and for sexual orientation as well
+- Women, especially lesbians and bisexual women, who are doubly marginalised, as women and for sexual orientation as well.

-- Current ethical transgenders looking for real answers
+- Current transgenders and parents of them, looking for real answers

 - People who are open-minded to understand more